-Risk assessments are a legal requirement, and this applies to lone work.
-You should be aware of the types of lone working hazards that are present, and consider how you can control them.
+Not sure where to start?
 The lone working risk assessment template covers the common hazards and controls needed for lone work activities.

 The level of supervision needed is a management decision, which should be based on the findings of a risk assessment, ie the higher the risk, the greater the level of supervision required.
 It should not be left to individuals to decide whether they need assistance.

-Monitoring and communication are also important for lone workers.
 If someone is working alone, how will they get help if they need it?
 What if they have an accident?
-Yes, most people carry a mobile phone these days, but what if they are unable to make a call?
+This might sound simple because most people carry a mobile phone these days, can't they just call for help if they need it?
+But what if they are unable to make a call?
 Perhaps they are unconscious, or under threat?

 There may also be things about the person that makes it unsafe for them to work alone.
 A medical condition might mean they are at greater risk, or they may be a new worker who needs additional training before they can work unsupervised.

-While we have said that lone working is legal, and it is.
-However, in some cases, the law may prevent lone working.
-For example, working with a confined space, which requires supervision and rescue procedures to be in place.
-Or lifting operations that require supervision.
+While we have said that lone working is legal - and it is - in some cases, the law may prevent lone working.

-So, yes, lone working is legal.
-But only when it is safe to do so, and when the hazards and risks have been properly assessed and controlled.
+So although lone working is legal in many cases, and very common, you should only let people work alone when it is safe to do so, and when the hazards and risks have been properly assessed and controlled.

-Find out more about the hazards involved with lone work.
-If you need to use lone working in your business, you can use the lone working risk assessment and lone work permit to work to help you control the risks.
+If you need people to work alone for your business, set up a lone working policy to document your procedures.
+You can use the lone working risk assessment and lone work permit to work to help you control the risks.

 This article was written by Emma at HASpod.
 Emma has over 10 years experience in health and safety and BSc (Hons) Construction Management.
 She is NEBOSH qualified and Tech IOSH.